jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/IP-High-Protection-Clause.md

 ## **7. Opening, Use and Termination of Services**

 7.1.
-The service period is calculated from the day that you created (refers to the services shown and provided to you at [jdcloud.com](https://jdcloud.com/)) any advanced anti-DDoS service.
+The service period is calculated from the day that you created (refers to the services shown and provided to you at [jdcloud.com](https://jdcloud.com/)) any Anti-DDoS Pro service.
 The specific service term will be calculated based on your actual usage.

 7.2.
 You shall keep your account balance sufficient for uninterrupted use of the service.